zoeyliu18/process_CHILDES/README.md

 1. **gloss not matched yet (see notes above); but does not necessarily affect current work on negation per se**

+1. Manually added target_child_sex in 020010.cha and 020324.cha in Bloom/Peter

 ## Eventually train a parser and annotate the rest of the data (?) ##